williampruden/sequelize-associations/README.md

   }
 }
 ```
-The url property contains all the details needed to connect to the DB.
-The only other change that then needs to take place is in my `./models/index.js` file I have to update a few lines to read that url property.
+Notice we changed the `dialect` to match our db.
+Again if you chose a different db, then please specify the `dialect` that suits your project here.
+The `url` property contains all the details needed to connect to the db.
+The only other change that then needs to take place now is in our `./models/index.js` file.
+We need to read that `url` property instead of the `database`, `username`, and `password`.

 ```javascript
 ...